particle-iot/thatconf-workshop-2019/content/docs/ch2.md

 ![](./images/02/console-func.gif)

-## Working with Particle Publish and Subscribe and the light sensor
+## Working with Particle Publish & Subscribe plus a light sensor

 For the final section of this lab, you're going to explore the [Particle `pub/sub` primitives](https://docs.particle.io/reference/device-os/firmware/photon/#particle-publish-), which allows inter-device (and app!) messaging through the Particle Device Cloud.
 You'll use the light sensor and publish messages to all listeners when light is detected.